Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 • OneDrive Restore: Hit by ransomware?
 This option gives you 30 days to restore your OneDrive content

-Apart from the Recycle Bin and Shared views, you aren’t really missing anything by working from File Explorer.
+Apart from the Recycle Bin and Shared views, you aren’t really missing anything when working from File Explorer.
 How can you combine the File Explorer and OneDrive Browser?
 I start with teaching business users the basics in File Explorer—things like:

 • File sharing